An Explainable Deep-learning Model of Proton Auroras on Mars: Introduction

-Using Ly-${\rm \alpha}$ emission profiles from MAVEN/IUVS, \citet{Deighan2018} first reported a proton aurora observation on Mars, characterised by a Ly-${\rm \alpha}$ intensity enhancement in the altitude range 120 -- 150~km.
+Using Ly-${\rm \alpha}$ emission profiles from MAVEN/IUVS, \citet{Deighan2018} first reported a proton aurora observation on Mars, characterized by a Ly-${\rm \alpha}$ intensity enhancement in the altitude range 120 -- 150~km.
 They showed that these emission enhancements are correlated with the observed penetrating proton flux \citep{Halekas2015}, and suggested that these auroras are thus triggered by hydrogen ENAs.
-Subsequently, \citet{Ritter2018} presented UV data from the Spectroscopy for the Investigation of the Characteristics of the Atmosphere of Mars (SPICAM) onboard Mars Express (MEX) to confirm the proton aurora observations on Mars.
-Recently, \citet{Chaffin2022} reported proton aurora observations in Ly-${\rm \alpha}$ and Ly-$\beta$ (102.6 nm) from Emirates Mars Ultraviolet Spectrometer (EMUS) \citep{Holsclaw2021} onboard the Emirates Mars Mission (EMM).
+Subsequently, \citet{Ritter2018} presented UV data from the Spectroscopy for the Investigation of the Characteristics of the Atmosphere of Mars (SPICAM) \citep{Bertaux2006} onboard Mars Express (MEX) to confirm the proton aurora observations.
+Recently, \citet{Chaffin2022} reported proton aurora observations in Ly-${\rm \alpha}$ and Ly-${\rm \beta}$ (102.6 nm) from Emirates Mars Ultraviolet Spectrometer (EMUS) \citep{Holsclaw2021} onboard the Emirates Mars Mission (EMM) \citep{Amiri2022}.
 EMUS captures a global synoptic view of UV emissions from Mars and has revealed that the proton aurora regions can be highly localized and ``patchy".
-Since the solar wind conditions that are known to trigger proton auroras are uniform across the dayside, these EMUS observations of ``patchy" proton auroras challenge the existing understanding of how proton auroras generally occur on Mars \citep{Deighan2018,Hughes2019,Chaffin2022}.
+Since the solar wind conditions that are known to trigger proton auroras are uniform across the dayside, these EMUS observations of ``patchy" proton auroras suggest existence of other mechanisms responsible for proton auroras on Mars (see \cite{Chaffin2022}).